predatorx7/nasa_pictures_gallery/README.md

 - https://pub.dev/packages/flutter_riverpod package is used for di & state management.
 - https://pub.dev/packages/go_router package is used for navigation.

+### Tests

+- Tests for Widgets, Services, Repos, Controllers, etc can be found in the `test/` directory.
+- Integration test code runner is located in `integration_test/` directory.

+Tests atleast verifies the following goals:
+1. [x] - Homescreen shows a scrollable grid of pictures starting with the latest images first.
+2. [x] - When the user taps on an image that should open the image detail screen.
+3. [x] - The pictures screen displays the full size image along with the metadata like title, description, date, etc.
+4. [x] - The user should also be able to swipe through images.

 #### Structure

 ```